 Nature has given us so many things that have become truly essential for our health and beauty.
 Let’s take for example the healing clay.
-A type of soil that comes from the Earth, the clay has been used by ancient Egyptians for its ability to detoxify, heal and revitalize the body.
-It has been used on various parts of the body including the skin and hair.
-Today, many women still follow this beauty regimen.
-One of the most highly sought after healing clays is the Bentonite clay for hair which is great for treating tresses.
+A type of soil that comes from the Earth.
+Clay has been used by ancient Egyptians for its ability to detoxify, heal and revitalize the body.

 There are different types of clay masks that can be used on the hair.
 They differ in color and mineral composition.
-Each may have its own benefits, but what many women really want to know is which is best for the hair.
-Here are the most popular hair clay masks in the market right now:
+Each may have its own benefits, but what you really want to know is which is best for the hair.
+Here are the most popular hair clay masks on the market right now:

 1. Bentonite Clay

 This Aztec Secret Indian Healing Clay is a type of sedimentary clay sourced from volcanic ash that has been weathered and aged.
 Its texture is fine and velvety; it carries no smell and does not stain.
 Usually available in powder form, bentonite clay is highly porous and can quickly absorb and retain water.

 Wondering what does bentonite clay do for your hair?
 When applied on the hair as a mask it can give you the following benefits: